 Create a post

-Select Create a post from the menu.
+Search for and select Create a post from the menu.

 Enter a title and begin typing.
 Your post will be saved automatically.